-However, you might find that the GIF you added is a bit too big or the placing is not exactly right.
+However, you might find that the GIF you added is a bit too big or the placement is not exactly right.

-How You Can Use GIF In Different Email Providers On Web?
+How You Can Use GIF In Different Email Providers On the Web?

-When you want to add the GIF to email, different providers might have their requirements, some might even have simpler ways than Gmail.
+When you want to add the GIF to an email, different providers might have their requirements; some might even have simpler ways than Gmail.

 If you are using Yahoo, then you don’t have to use the step of copying the link of your GIF.

-Since yahoo provides you the button, especially for adding GIFs, it is simply labeled to find it easily.
+Since yahoo provides you with a button, especially for adding GIFs, it is simply labeled to find it easily.

 Here you need to click on the button, and you will be redirected to the search engine to search the GIF much easier.